Activities

 You may discuss ideas, but write your own solutions.

-There will be one in-class midterm (open-book/no-web) and a final take-home exam with a brief (~10-12 minutes) oral follow-up.
-I will choose one of your solutions and ask a few “why does this step hold? / where does the hypothesis bite?” questions.
-Final is cumulative.
+Final: Take-home exam with a brief (10–12 minutes) oral follow-up.
+I will choose one of your solutions and ask “why does this step hold?” / “where does the hypothesis matter?” questions.
+The final is cumulative.